clean-cloogle/cloogle.org/README.md

 ### Api specification for developers
-`api.php` should be called with a `GET` request where the `str` variable contains the search string.
+`api.php` should be called with a `GET` request where the `str` variable contains the search string and the optional `mod` variable contains a commaseparated list of modules to search in.
 The api will return a JSON formatted datastructure containing the following fields

 - `return`